Gabbinetto/SpamBot/README.md

 # SpamBot
 A spam bot

-Just put a "text.txt" in the same folder as the executable and it will type whatever there is written in the file.
+Just put a "spam.txt" in the same folder as the executable and it will type whatever there is written in the file.

 Press the spacebar to start typing.